Part 5 of 5

 We were truly a team and Coach Goldsmith was the heart of that team.
 He was definitely a great motivator.
 When he walked into that locker room fired up, I knew, win or lose, we were going to play lights out football.
 However, it was the small things he did that stands out most to me.
 For example, I remember those excruciatingly hot summer practices and how he would show up dressed for a winter storm.
 As a leader, he didn’t ask us to do things that he wasn’t willing to do.
 On a personal note, he was the only teacher to ask about my college plans and how to pay for it.
 It was a short conversation, but it has stood out to me all these years.
 Outside of my family, Coach was one of the most influential people to me during that time in my life.

-Goldsmith was more like a father figure he’s who I tried to be like he treated me like he cared unlike my stepfather who mentally and physically abusive.
-So to say what Goldsmith means in a young varsity football player who’s lost looking for a father figure its hard to put into words
+Goldsmith was more like a father figure he’s who I tried to be like.
+He treated me like he cared.
+So to say what Goldsmith means in a young varsity football player, its hard to put into words.

 I let John Combs pick this topic.
 After looking at a list of over 70 coaches, he said, “write about Coach Goldsmith!”
 Billy had been in town just a few days earlier and had come by the house for a visit.
 When Billy is around, my kids hang on every word he says.